Skip to main content

 When you use Excel for donor listings and contact information, Mailchimp for emails, and Eventbrite to manage events, there’s a gaping hole: siloed data isn’t talking to each other.
 You're missing significant insights that could increase your fundraising and donor engagement.

 We tell this story often because it’s a powerful one.
 Years ago, a client got a significant gift from a donor.
-The Major Gifts Folks were jumping up and down, elated, falling all over each other to draft a note of thanks.
+The Major Gifts folks were jumping up and down, elated, falling all over each other to draft a note of thanks.

-The Lapsed Donor People had this donor’s name on a list of people who hadn’t given recently.
+The Lapsed Donor people had this donor’s name on a list of people who hadn’t given recently.
 They didn’t know about the huge gift and sent that donor a rather direct email asking why he wasn’t supporting the nonprofit.

 Mic drop.